Chelsea Handler drinks Ayahuasca in Peru

 It is our deepest intention to respect ayahuasca and facilitate a therapeutic and healing experience in a supportive space.
 We hope that we can help you find and focus on your own intention, a commitment to growth.

 Our promise is to treat every guest in a compassionate and professional manner.
 The respect of each guest's process, space, privacy and values is always upheld to the highest standard.
 We are an intimate center offering small groups of no more than 9 participants per retreat.
-With over 100 5 star reviews and testimonials, our commitment and dedication to guest is clear.
+With hundreds of 5 star reviews and testimonials, our commitment and dedication to guest is clear.